Afoxcute/shiful/venn-custom-detection/README.md

 ## Overview

-This custom Venn security detector protects the RockPaperScissors contract by identifying suspicious transactions and unusual signing patterns that could indicate security threats.
-The detector is specifically designed to enhance multisig security by monitoring transaction patterns and detecting unauthorized attempts to manipulate game state.
+This custom Venn security detector protects the RockPaperScissors contract by identifying suspicious transactions and attack patterns that could indicate security threats.
+The detector is designed to enhance multisig security by monitoring transaction patterns and detecting unauthorized attempts to manipulate game state or extract value from players.

 ## What This Detector Does